2i2c-org/2i2c-org.github.io/content/blog/2025/communications-strategy/index.md

 Our hope is that this will give us a steady stream of posts that show what we've been up to, as well as a way to navigate those posts via our mailing lists for the folks that don't want to spend all day combing through our blog. :-)

+## Acknowledgments

+- Support for organizational and strategic work like this is provided by a grant from [The Navigation Fund](../../../collaborators/navigation/).